 In the finale of a three-part series, Charlotte Banks shares what she has learnt over the last few years and the tips and resources she uses to support her education.

-I am no expert in the most effective methods of dealing with mental health issues, but as someone that has faced some really tough situations personally and, from a work point of view, worked in a very demanding industry.
+I am no expert in the most effective methods of dealing with mental health issues, but as someone that has faced some really tough situations personally and, from a work point of view, working in a very demanding industry.
 I have learned that baby steps and doing a little something every day for your own wellbeing is the key.
-Don’t set yourself up for failure by forcing yourself into 7 days a week gym plan, or to clear your task list in a day.
+Don’t set yourself up for failure by forcing yourself into 7 days a weekly gym plan, or to clear your task list in a day.
 Everyone will have different methods of self-care but the most effective methods for many people include the following: